 Diagnosis of abdominal sepsis

-The causes of a severe septic syndrome are very numerous and you can only indicate a procedure based on a careful and repeated clinical examination.
-If respiratory and visceral sepsis is the most frequent, the examination must be complete in order not to miss the purpuric lesions, for example.
+The causes of the severe septic syndrome are numerous, and you can only indicate a procedure based on a careful and repeated clinical examination.
+If respiratory and visceral sepsis is the most frequent, the test must be complete not to miss the purpuric lesions.

-There are also recent symptoms, more or less modulated according to the recent intake of drugs.
+Recent symptoms are also more or less modulated according to the current intake of drugs.

-The clinical examination focuses on the search for signs in the home and this research is followed with an imaging.
+The clinical examination focuses on the search for signs in the home, and this research is followed by imaging.

-Blood cultures are collected in the vicinity (2 blood cultures per hour), as well as any microbiological sample taken according to clinical signs.
+Blood cultures are collected in the vicinity (2 blood cultures per hour), and any microbiological sample is taken according to clinical signs.

-Sometimes, the difficult collection of urine will often lead to the taking of urine samples that will allow diuresis control.
+Sometimes, the problematic collection of urine will often lead to taking urine samples that will allow diuresis control.

-Often, the digestive sample is not possible to achieve outside the intensive care unit.
-Cutaneous / mucosal / oral swabs are often forgotten at the beginning of treatment, and their interpretation is complex.
+Often, the digestive sample is impossible to achieve outside the intensive care unit.
+Cutaneous/mucosal/oral swabs are often forgotten at the beginning of treatment, and their interpretation is complex.